-- Get a National Parks Pass if you are planning to visit more National Parks in the USA.
-It’s valid for a year and costs just 80 EUR for the whole family.
-You can buy this pass at any National Park.
+- Get a National Parks Annual Pass if you are planning to visit more National Parks in the USA.
+It’s valid for one year from the month of purchase and costs just 80 USD for the whole family.
 However, Dead Horse Point State Park is not included in this pass, so be prepared to pay an entrance fee if you go there.
-We found the 20 USD fee quite steep for a half an hour stay in the park at sunset, but that’s of course our choice to visit for such a short time.
+We found the 20 USD fee quite steep for a half an hour’s stay in the park at sunset, but it was, of course, our choice to visit for such a short time.

 - Pack plenty of drinking water, especially if visiting in summer.
 At least one large reusable water bottle per person is a must.
 Otherwise, pack a few smaller ones instead.

 - Sun protection is a must when visiting Arches and Canyonlands in the summer months.
 Temperatures of over 100°F (38°C) are common in July and August.

 - Take some snacks and picnic if you are not planning to return to Moab for lunch.
 In any case, some snacks are a must for such a long active day.
 And remember, there is no food in Canyonlands!

 - Re-charge your batteries.
 If you are using your smartphone for photography, you’ll want to recharge your phone in the car or along the way.
 We always carry a power bank and a few long fast-charging cables in our backpack.
 And we also have a car charger with multiple USB connections to charge all our electronic devices while driving.
 If you are using a camera, make sure to pack an extra battery as well.
 It’s going to be a long day and you’ll want to take pictures everywhere!